xgourmandin/gcp-gitlab-auth/AWS/bitbucket/README.md

 ## IAM Role condition

 When you use an OpenID Connect (OIDC) identity provider (IdP), best practice is to limit the entities that can assume the role associated with the IAM IdP.
-To manage this, parameter `repository_filter_url` need to be set.
+To manage this, parameter `repository_filter_url` and `repo_project_ids` need to be set.

-For the `repository_filter_url` variable the value need to be the Bitbucket workspace name.
+`repository_filter_url` variable the value need to be the Bitbucket workspace name.
+`repo_project_ids` need to contain repositories IDs without brackets.

 ### Configure your repository CI/CD